Here are the best new restaurants to make dining reservations at right now.

 Location: 6145 Franklin Ave, Los Angeles, CA 90028Wesbite

 Speaking of vintage, the Arts District has been blessed with yet another culinary gem.
 The beloved De La Nonna pop-up has finally opened its first brick-and-mortar spot with retro-inspired interiors in the former In Sheep’s Clothing space.
-Fill up on gorgeous Sicilian focaccia, raw oysters and sip away on a frozen Aperol Spritz.
+Fill up on gorgeous Sicilian focaccia, and raw oysters whhile sipping away on a frozen Aperol Spritz at one of the best new restaurants in L.A.

 Location: 710 E 4th Pl., Los Angeles, CA 90013Website